About the Program

 - Because not all colleges recognize prior learning credits, students who plan to attend graduate school after completing their MMC degree are advised to check with respective schools.

-- The student meets with Melissa Weekes-Stoute, Dean of Student Success Advising for a general assessment of the viability of pursuing credits for prior learning within the context of his/her degree requirements.
-If deemed viable,
+- The student meets with Cindy Mercer, Assistant Dean of Academic Affairs for a general assessment of the viability of pursuing credits for prior learning within the context of his/her degree requirements.
+If deemed viable.

 - The student meets with his/her Academic Advisor to determine which course(s) could be completed through Prior Learning Assessment.
-Student and advisor complete the top half of the “Prior Learning Assessment Application Form” and the student brings it to Associate Dean for Academic Affairs Laura Tropp in Academic Affairs (Townhouse 5th Floor).
+Student and advisor complete the top half of the “Prior Learning Assessment Application Form” and the student brings it to Assistant Dean for Academic Affairs, Cindy Mercer.

-- The student meets with Associate Dean for Academic Affairs Laura Tropp to review the application; if approved, LeBesco determines which division might best evaluate a student’s work.
+- The student meets with Assistant Dean for Academic Affairs Cindy Mercer to review the application; if approved, Dean Mercer determines which division might best evaluate a student’s work.

-- The student meets with the appropriate division chair, who will determine who among the full-time faculty can evaluate the student’s work, and provides the student with copies of the relevant course syllabi.
-Once an evaluator has been identified, the sponsoring faculty member and the division chair sign the bottom of the “Prior Learning Assessment Application Form,” then the student returns it to Associate Dean for Academic Affairs Laura Tropp.
-Dean Tropp signs and files the form with the Registrar, which triggers the student to be registered for PLA 001, a placeholder that lasts one semester and does not involve billing.
+- The student meets with the appropriate division chair, who will determine who among the full-time faculty can evaluate the student’s work and provides the student with copies of the relevant course syllabi.
+Once an evaluator has been identified, the sponsoring faculty member and the division chair sign the bottom of the “Prior Learning Assessment Application Form,” then the student returns it to Dean Mercer.
+Dean Mercer signs and files the form with the Registrar, which triggers the student to be registered for PLA 001, a placeholder that lasts one semester and does not involve billing.

 - The student creates a portfolio and submits it to the faculty supervisor, normally within one year of registering for PLA 001.01.
 A portfolio evaluation normally takes three to four weeks.
 After reviewing the portfolio, the faculty supervisor completes the “PLA Credit Submission Form” and indicates whether full, partial, or no credit will be awarded.
-The faculty supervisor returns this form to Associate Dean for Academic Affairs Laura Tropp with the portfolio.
+The faculty supervisor returns this form to Assistant Dean for Academic Affairs Cindy Mercer with the portfolio.
 Upon submission of the form, the student is billed $50 per credit assessed (not on how many credits are awarded).

 - The Office of Academic Affairs forwards a copy of the “PLA Credit Submission Form” with signed approvals to the Registrar.
 The Registrar will enroll the student into PLA 298 XX.
 PLA 298 XX is a course created specifically for PLA students and does not appear on the student’s transcript.
 PLA 298 XX has 0 academic and billable credits.
 PLA 298 XX will be assigned a miscellaneous fee, depending on the number of credits on the “PLA Credit Submission Form”.
 For example, if the student is awarded 3 credits, the fee will be 3 x $50 = $150.
 Once PLA 298 XX is added to the student’s record, a bill will be activated.
 Course credit earned through PLA will appear on the student’s transcript as “Life Experience.”
 Similar to transfer credits, credits earned through PLA are not institutional credits and will thus appear on the Colleague system in the “Other” section where CLEP and AP credits are recorded.